percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 ### Pages Flushed (LRU)

-Flushing from the tail of LRU list needs to happen when data does not fit in buffer pool in order to maintain free pages readily available for new data to be read.
+Flushing from the tail of the LRU list is needed to keep readily-available free pages for new data to be read when data does not fit in the buffer pool.

 ### LRU Flush Batches Executed